oula-network/quai/README.md

-# 🚀 Quai Testnet Mining Software v0.4.1.3 Release Notes 🎉
+# 🚀 Quai Testnet Mining Software v0.5.0.0 Release Notes 🎉

-We are excited to announce the release of **Quai Testnet Mining Software v0.4.1.3**, designed to enhance the mining experience with key feature updates and optimizations.
-This release focuses on improving user visibility and operational clarity for a seamless mining journey.
+We are excited to announce the release of **Quai Testnet Mining Software v0.5.0.0**!
+This release marks the final testing phase before the transition to the Quai Mainnet, offering a critical opportunity for miners to optimize their operations.

 <br>

-## 🔑 **Highlights of v0.4.1.3**:
+## 🔑 **Highlights of v0.5.0.0**:

-### **HiveOS Integration for Quai Hashrate Trends** 📊
+### **Support for Quai Mainnet Testnet** 🧪
-- **24-Hour Hashrate Overview**: HiveOS users can now monitor their mining performance with real-time visibility of hashrate trends directly from the **Overview Tab**.
+- **Seamless Transition to Mainnet Testing**: With this update, we introduce full support for the **Quai Mainnet Testnet**, providing a stable environment for the final rounds of testing.
+Miners can now prepare their rigs for the upcoming mainnet launch by participating in this final phase of the testnet.
-- This integration provides a detailed view of hashrate fluctuations over the past 24 hours, offering actionable insights for optimized mining operations.
+- **Mainnet-Ready Features**: All key features, including reward distributions and pool configuration, have been optimized for mainnet deployment.

-### **Enhanced Log Output Format** 🛠️
+### **Improved Pool Efficiency & Stability** ⚡
-- **Optimized Logging Style**: Log outputs have been revamped for better readability and precision.
-Key improvements include:
+- **Performance Boosts**: Improved pool stability and uptime.
+Expect smoother operations, reduced latency, and more consistent block submissions.
-  - Clearer formatting of timestamped entries.
+- **Advanced Load Balancing**: Dynamic load distribution ensures fair and efficient use of resources across the pool, boosting overall performance during high-demand periods.
 <br>

 ## 💻 **Linux Users:**